-April Music Notes
+April Music & Worship Update

 I'm sure you’ve all received the email from the church office concerning the session's decision to keep worship services online only through April, for the well-being and health of our congregation.
 We will postpone the Good Friday Tenebrae cantata for the choir to sing next year, and I am working on finding Easter music that we can put together easily for when we all get back together (as the email states, whichever Sunday that is, it will be Easter all over again!).
 I know this is the right thing to do.
 Even so, my heart is heavy.